 The above sources of metadata are not always available.
 Residential and small/medium commercial buildings for instance lack the pre-assembled (albeit unstructured and nonstandard) metadata necessary for the management of large commercial buildings with established building management systems, but are also much simpler to describe.
-These classes of buildings are increasingly controlled and monitored by networked, consumer-facing "Internet of Things" (IoT) devices such as the Nest thermostat, Pelican thermostat, Enlighted lighting system and Rainforest Eagle, whose digital interfaces present an opportunity to extract contextual information about the building in which they are deployed.
+These classes of buildings are increasingly controlled and monitored by networked, consumer-facing "Internet of Things" (IoT) devices such as the Nest thermostat5, Pelican thermostat6, Enlighted lighting system7 and Rainforest Eagle8, whose digital interfaces present an opportunity to extract contextual information about the building in which they are deployed.

-We have built BrickMason, an extensible framework for collecting and coordinating the metadata exposed by heteroeneous and multi-vendor systems that manage buildings into a unified Brick model.
+We have built BrickMason9, an extensible framework for collecting and coordinating the metadata exposed by heteroeneous and multi-vendor systems that manage buildings into a unified Brick model.
 To create a Brick model for a site, a user configures a set of BrickMason plugins and then executes BrickMason.
 A BrickMason plugin is a Python module that extracts metadata from an external source and inserts it into a Brick model.
+BrickMason plugins execute sequentially on a shared Brick model, each adding new entities and relationships or refining existing ones.